 Abfüller – Bottler or shipper.

-Erzeugerabfüllung – Wine bottled by the producer.
+Erzeugerabfüllung / Gutsabfüllung – Wine bottled by the producer / estate-bottled

 Halbtrocken – Medium-dry (literally half-dry), between 9 – 12 gr./liter residual sugar.

-Lieblich – Medium-sweet (off-sweet), between 12 – 45 gr./liter residual sugar.
+Lieblich – Medium-sweet (off-sweet), between 12 – 45 g/L residual sugar.

 Prüfnummer – The code number given by the Austrian wine testing authorities.
 Austrian Qualitätswein, Prädikatswein and DAC wines undergo a chemical analysis, a tasting commission comprising state authorised experts and, in the case of DAC wines, a further test to confirm grape and regional typicity before being granted the Prüfnummer.
-The presence of this number on the bottle together with the Austrian red and white striped capsule confirms a wines has passed these qualitycontrols.

 Rotwein – Red wine.